 By Boyuan Gao

 What is happening right now?

+We’re now more than a month deep into this pandemic, at least here in the U.S, and depending on whoever your governor is.
 For me, a month seems like it should be enough time to settle into a new routine, find my stride, even some pep, right?
 But this shit…this is some other shit.
 I’m still trying to figure out how to wake up at the same time every morning or remember to simply eat.
 It’s hard to find the grace in this disconcerting reality, especially on the backdrop of a “work hard, play hard,” social norm, on top of the greater and more ominous backdrop of “we don’t know what the hell the world is going to look like once the dust settles.”

 That seems like quite the paradox, so how are any of us supposed to know how to prioritize our time?

 We are (by default) folding our old-world norms into the making of an unknown future.

 There’s a particular way it’s playing out for ambitious millennial women in my immediate circle – women who are used to being on-point, getting ish done, running businesses or in highly demanding careers, who are now contending with job loss, sudden purposelessness, and even dealing with friends and family who are getting sick, or worse.
 Rather than taking a moment to feel all of the feelings, there’s an unrelenting forward propelling energy to: apply for unemployment & federal business grants, volunteer at the local hospital, sew copious face masks, start new businesses, while attending 10 webinars a day, and checking in and providing guidance to every single family member, ex, colleague or friend.

 I don’t know about you, but that seems like a recipe for a complete mental breakdown, and spiritual implosion, but it’s hard to not do it.